 Vegetable gardening indoors is a lifesaver for gardeners who have no outdoor space.
 While you may not be able to have fields of wheat in your apartment, you can grow most vegetables in containers in your home successfully.
-But how do you go about vegetable gardening indoors?
+How do you go about vegetable gardening indoors?
 Keep reading to learn more about growing indoor vegetables year-round and the best vegetables to grow indoors.

 Starting a Vegetable Garden Indoors

 A common problem with vegetable gardening indoors is a lack of humidity— place some small stones in the dishes to keep that extra water from evaporating and give your plants some extra moisture.

 Indoor plants need lots of light.
 For some plants, a south-facing window is enough, but for many fruiting plants like tomatoes, you’ll probably have to supplement with artificial light.
 You can buy special grow lights, but compact fluorescent bulbs are also very good and efficient.
 Position your lights directly over your plants and attach them to a timer set to be on for at least 12 hours per day.

 So, what are the best vegetables to grow indoors?

 Herbs are always a popular choice since they stay small, usually don’t need as much light, and are useful for cooking in small amounts.

 If you have a particular vegetable in mind, though, try it!
 Part of the fun of indoor gardening is seeing what you can get away with.